ddrous/platform-runner/README.md

 python3 -m http.server
 `
 depending on your system.
 3. Launch your browser with the localhost and port number returned by the command above.
-For example `http://localhost:8000/`
+For example `http://localhost:8000/`.
-4. Enjoy !
+4. Enjoy (and relaunch the tab if you want to play some more)!

 ## Ressources
 - [Phaser](https://phaser.io/)